TED Series, Part III: Omega-3 and Mental Health.

 ⚠️ Disclaimer:

 A final and important reminder: these articles are not intended to replace professional medical or psychological assessment and/or treatment.
 Regular blood tests and health check-ups with your GP or a private family doctor are essential throughout adult life, in fact increasingly relevant from adolescence onward, given the rising incidence of metabolic and endocrine conditions such as diabetes among young people.
-It is strongly recommended to seek guidance from qualified professionals, for example, a GP, clinical psychologist, a psychiatrist or depending on your personal goals and needs a registered nutritionist, indeed a NeuroAffective-CBT® therapist, who can interpret your health data (including blood work) and help you understand how your lifestyle, daily habits, and nutritional choices influence your mental and emotional wellbeing.
+It is strongly recommended to seek guidance from qualified professionals, for example, a GP or a psychiatrist, depending on your personal goals and needs a registered nutritionist, indeed a certified NeuroAffective-CBT® practitioner, who can help interpret your health data (including blood work) and help you understand how your lifestyle, daily habits, and nutritional choices influence your mental and emotional wellbeing.

 Allen, P.J., D’Anci, K.E. & Kanarek, R.B., 2024.
 Creatine supplementation in depression: bioenergetic mechanisms and clinical prospects.
 Neuroscience & Biobehavioral Reviews, 158, 105308. https://doi.org/10.1016/j.neubiorev.2024.105308